What's new in ReSharper

-- Find Results window improvements: grouping by kind of usage (for both C# and C++), improved filters, possibility to search by exact match using quotes, error highlighting in found usages.
+Find Results window improvements: grouping by the kind of usage (for both C# and C++), improved filters, possibility to search by exact match using quotes, error highlighting in found usages.

 casestatement in C#, option to add line feed at the end of the HTML, CSS, or XML files.

-- Code styles for bodies of simple function members.
+Code styles for bodies of simple type members.